Joshua Bell and the Washington Post Experiment

-This is very much a positioning story.
+This story about Joshua Bell and the Washington Post is very much a positioning story.
 In 2007, The Washington Post did a bit of a social experiment.
 They had Joshua Bell, who's a world-renowned violinist -- he plays a three-and-a-half-million-dollar Stradivarius violin -- he played with the Boston Philharmonic Orchestra, and for an hour, he gets paid about $60,000.

 The Washington Post did a bit of a social experiment.
-Before a show, they had him set up as a busker at a railway station.
+Before a show, they had Bell set up as a busker at a railway station.
 For an hour's work, he got paid $32.

 He played the exact same set that he played at the Boston Philharmonic Orchestra.
 In one scenario, he made $32.
 In the other scenario, he made $60,000 -- the difference being positioning.